nanakwameaddo/productsup-spreadsheet/README.md

 #### STEP 4
 This configuration in the table below can be changed or left as default
 ###### NB
-The FILE_SOURCE cam be passed also as an argument in the console which overwrite the env variable
+The FILE_SOURCE can be passed also as an argument in the console which overwrite the env variable

 | NAME                               | PURPOSE                                                | VALUE                                 |
 |------------------------------------|--------------------------------------------------------|---------------------------------------|